Spirent/openperf/doc/dev-guide/module-packetio.md

 }
 ```

 The `memp_pools` is actually not a memory pool (i.e. a pre-allocated pool of buffers).
 Instead, all allocations are done directly in the rte_malloc hugepage.
+(Note: Creating actual pools for various stack objects has been tried, but it didn't make any measurable performance difference)

 For `MEMP_PBUF` / `MEMP_PBUF_POLL`, it uses the DPDK poll based allocation `rte_pktmbuf_alloc`.
 The pool instanciated for each NUMA core (`rte_socket_id`).